 If you happened to go to the USA by land, you would not need a test, as nobody needs a test.
-You would not need anything to enter Canada upon your return:
+You would not need anything to enter Canada upon your return.

-So in short, there are 160+ countries where unvaccinated Canadians can travel but the USA is not one of them, based on their official rules.
+So in short, there are 180+ countries where unvaccinated Canadians can travel but the USA is not one of them, at least based on their official rules.

 Entering the USA by air while unvaccinated

-As you probably know, Canada recently lifted the mandatory vaccination requirement to fly from a Canadian airport, a requirement no other country in the world ever had.
+As you probably know, Canada lifted the mandatory vaccination requirement to fly from a Canadian airport, a requirement no other country in the world ever had.

 But the US requires vaccination by air too.
 And the airlines do check for sure, unlike the land border agents.